-After re-capping garden successes and making plans for next season, it is time to address your indoor garden – your Houseplants!
-Houseplants not only add color and life to our home décor, as part of their photosynthetic process they add oxygen to the air and actually “scrub” the air by removing chemicals like benzene, formaldehyde and trichloroethylene.
+- As part of their photosynthetic process they add oxygen to the air and actually “scrub” or filter the air by absorbing chemicals like benzene, formaldehyde and trichloroethylene

 LIST OF PROVEN “AIR SCRUBBING” PLANTS FOR INDOOR USE